 The Bay Area provides a uniquely vibrant atmosphere for management students and professionals, and the Berkeley-Haas community both taps into and fuels that energy.
-Offering sweeping views of the San Francisco Bay Area, the event space will serve as the hub of public activities, where the Berkeley-Haas community will network and hear new ideas from faculty, alumni, and other top business leaders and thinkers.
+Offering sweeping views of the San Francisco Bay Area, the event space serves as the hub of public activities, where the Berkeley-Haas community can network and hear new ideas from faculty, alumni, and other top business leaders and thinkers.
 And with balconies on all floors and a design that enhances the view, visitors will always be aware of Berkeley-Haas' prime location.

 Connie & Kevin Chou Hall has been designed to target certified LEED (Leadership in Energy and Environmental Design) Platinum status in recognition of its environmentally conscious design, construction, operation, and maintenance.
 It's on track to earn WELL certification, and we are working toward a zero-waste certification.